maxim-uvarov/my-cybegraph/cybergraph.md

 I read this book in the age of 36 and it is with me since then.

-#### The Manual: What Women want and how to give it to Them, by W. Anton.
+#### The Manual: What Women want and how to give it to Them.
+W. Anton.

 I never did a good in approaching women even since I read this book.
 Though, I value its content very high: because of the style, deepness and systematic approach.